Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Introduction

 \section{Introduction}

-AE Aqr is a nova-like cataclysmic variable (CV) in which a white dwarf star rotates rapidly, with a period of $P=33.08$ s \citep{Patterson1979}.
+AE Aqr is a nova-like cataclysmic variable (CV).
 It consists of a magnetic white dwarf and a late-type companion star with a spectral type of K3–-K5.
-The binary rotates with a relatively long period of 9.88 hours.
+The binary has a relatively long period of 9.88 hours.
 It is widely believed that the companion star's atmosphere fills its Roche lobe and matter flows out of the companion's Roche lobe to the white dwarf \citep{CasaresEtAl1996}.
+Pulsations with a period of 33.08 s were detected in optical \citep{Patterson1979}, UV (e.g., \citealt{EracleousEtAl1994}), soft X-ray \citep{PattersonEtAl1980}, and hard X-ray \citep{KitaguchiEtAl2014} wavebands.

-AE Aqr could be classified as a typical intermediate polar (DQ Her) type CV, except that it has a number of unusual properties: (1) It shows flaring oscillations in optical, ultraviolet and X-ray bands, which are all correlated with each other (e.g., \citealt{Patterson1979} and references therein; see, also Fig. \ref{fig:Mauche-lc} from \citealt{MaucheEtAl2012}).
-(2) Flaring radiation in the radio band shows a non-thermal spectrum typical for electrons radiating in a magnetized plasma \citep{BastianEtAl1988}.
-Authors compared the radio flares in AE Aqr with those of the micro-quasar Cen X-3.
-(3) Pulsations with a period of 33.08 s were detected in optical \citep{Patterson1979}, UV (e.g., \citealt{EracleousEtAl1994}), soft X-ray \citep{PattersonEtAl1980}, and hard X-ray \citep{KitaguchiEtAl2014} wavebands.
-(4) The star is spinning down rapidly, at a rate of $\dot P=5.64\times10^{-14}$ s s$^{-1}$, which corresponds to a high spin-down luminosity of $\dot E_{\rm sd}\approx 6\times 10^{33}$ erg/s \citep{deJagerEtAl1994}.
-(5) The estimated accretion luminosity, $\dot E_{acc}\lesssim 10^{32}$ erg/s, is much lower than the spin-down luminosity.
-(5) The $H_\alpha$ Doppler tomograms of AE Aqr are different from the tomograms of other intermediate polars, which typically indicate the presence of an accretion disc (e.g., \citealt{MarshEtAl1990}).
-No signatures of a disk were observed in the AE Aqr tomograms (e.g., \citealt{WynnEtAl1997,WelshEtAl1998}).
-Instead, the tomograms indicate that matter flows away from the star.
+AE Aqr could be classified as a typical intermediate polar (DQ Her) type CV, except that it has a number of unusual properties: (1) It shows flaring radiation in optical, ultraviolet and X-ray bands, which are all correlated with each other (e.g., \citealt{Patterson1979, MaucheEtAl2012}); (2) Flaring radiation in the radio band shows a non-thermal spectrum typical for electrons radiating in a magnetized plasma \citep{BastianEtAl1988}.
+Authors compared the radio flares in AE Aqr with those of the micro-quasar Cyg X-3; (3) The star is spinning down rapidly, at a rate of $\dot P=5.64\times10^{-14}$ s s$^{-1}$, which corresponds to a high spin-down power of $\dot E_{\rm sd}\approx 6\times 10^{33} I_{50}$ erg/s (where $I_{50}=I/10^{50}{\rm gcm}^2$) \citep{deJagerEtAl1994}; (4) The estimated accretion luminosity, $\dot E_{acc}\lesssim 10^{32}$ erg/s (e.g., \citealt{Mauche2006}), is much lower than the spin-down power; (5) The $H_\alpha$ spectral lines are strongly variable and indicate the presence of outflows.
+The Doppler tomograms based on the analysis of these lines \footnote{Note that Doppler tomography implicitly assumes that emission is optically thin and bound to the orbital plane of the binary (e.g., \citealt{SchwopeEtAl1999}).
+Therefore, Doppler tomography is not the optimal tool for investigating the presence of winds.} are different from the tomograms of other intermediate polars, which typically indicate the presence of an accretion disc (e.g., \citealt{MarshEtAl1990}).
+No signatures of a disc were observed in the AE Aqr tomograms (see Fig. 10 from \citealt{WelshEtAl1998}).